 Removing hair for those who have dark skin can be tricky.
 Not so long ago everyone was quite sure that laser hair removal for dark skin was impossible.
-People thought that the only eligible ones for a permanent hair removal were fair skinned individuals.
+People thought that the only eligible ones for a permanent hair removal were fair-skinned individuals.
 However, technology is improving every day and that’s no longer the case.
-However, a perfect patient for laser hair surgery is still someone with pail skin and thick black hair.
+However, a perfect patient for laser hair surgery is still someone with pale skin and thick black hair.
 Why so?
 It’s because of the way laser hair removal machines function.
 I’ll explain that later though.
 In conclusion, laser hair removal is advancing as it now works with individuals of any skin type.
 I can’t wait what future will bring us!

 What’s Laser Hair Removal